My name is Tu. Tu Morrow.

 You might be thinking that you are so smart and unique giving your child a name after your favorite character from a book you are reading.
 You have not heard that name around.
 And then, all of a sudden, everyone seems to be naming their kid your kid’s name.
 THEY ARE READING/ WATCHING WHATEVER YOU ARE! *mind blown*

-I found an fun quiz online, which assesses your baby name picking style.
-The results said that my naming style was “VINTAGE”, which totally agree on.
+I found a fun quiz online, which assesses your baby-name-picking style.
+The results said that my naming style was “VINTAGE”, which I totally agree with.
 “You like a name that’s traditional, but not overused; unique, but not unheard of.” – That describes it perfectly.
+Unfortunately, that particular quiz is no longer available as of September 2021.
+However, there are many similar quizzes out there if you are curious to find your baby-name-picking style.

 Do you like your name?